Table of Contents

 ACCORDING TO SOURCE OF GENERATION:

-- Internal Sources: Internal source of capital is the capital which is generated internally from the business.
-Internal sources are as follows:
+Internal source of capital is the capital which is generated internally from the business.
+These are as follows:

 - Retained profits